 If you haven’t gone on a hut trip during the winter season, you’re missing out.
 Hut trips provide the opportunity to see the high-country winter while spending time with your friends or family; if you choose.
 They also allow you to get a hard workout in while exploring backcountry skiing.
 Colorado has a great variety of huts for backcountry skiing, split-boarding, snowshoeing, or cross-country skiing.
+Here are our recommendations for 5 Colorado huts for backcountry skiing.

 Plan Ahead and Prepare: